cunybpl/nycet_pnp/src/content/guides/systems/air-cooled-chiller.md

 ## Evaluation of Energy Consumption

 The primary energy consumption of an air-cooled chiller is the electricity used for the compressor motor and condenser fan motors.
 The thermal energy rejected by the chiller to the outdoors can also be measured to evaluate the overall performance of the chiller.
-These to values can be expressed as kilowatts of power consumed per ton of cooling provided (kW/ton).
+These two values can be expressed as kilowatts of power consumed per ton of cooling provided (kW/ton).
 Table 1  provides a summary of the components measurements and values needed to quantify the annual energy consumption and operating characteristics of an air-cooled chiller.

 <div class="table-wrapper">
 <table>